PAGER: Progressive Attribute-Guided Extendable Robust Image Generation: Proposed Method

 A generative model learns the distribution of the training data in the training phase.
 During the generation phase, samples are drawn from the distribution as new data.
 To improve the accuracy of generative image modeling, gray-scale or color images should be first converted into dimension-reduced latent representations.
 After converting all training images into their (low-dimensional) latent representation, the distribution of the latent space can be approximated by a multivariate Gaussian distribution.
 For learning the latent representation, most prior work adopts GAN-, VAE-, and diffusion-based generative models; they train neural networks that can extract latent representations from an image source through a series of nonlinear transformations.
 Similarly, we need to learn such a transformation from the image space to the latent representation space.

-In this work, we utilize SSL pipleline, rather than neural networks, to achieve the transformation to the latent representation space.
-An SSL pipeline consists of consecutive Saab transforms.
-In essence, the SSL pipeline receives an image $I\in \mathbb{R}^{w\times h\times c}$ and converts it into a latent feature vector $X\in \mathbb{R}^n$, where $w$, $h$ and $c$ are the pixel numbers of the width, height and the color number of an image while $n$ is the dimension of the latent vector.
-In the remainder of this paper, we refer to the latent space obtained by SSL as the \textit{core space}.
+In this work, we utilize an SSL pipleline, rather than neural networks, to achieve the transformation to the latent representation space.
+The SSL pipeline consists of consecutive Saab transforms.
+In essence, it receives an image, denoted by $I\in \mathbb{R}^{w\times h\times c}$, and converts it into a latent feature vector, denoted by $X\in \mathbb{R}^n$, where $w$, $h$ and $c$ are the pixel numbers of the width, height and color channels of an image while $n$ is the dimension of the latent vector.
+For the remainder of this paper, we refer to the latent space obtained by SSL as the \textit{core space}.
 The Saab transform utilizes mean calculation and PCA computation to extract features from its input.
 Due to the properties of PCA, the $i$-th and $j$-th components in the core space are uncorrelated for $i\neq j$.
 This property facilitates the use of Gaussian priors for generative model learning over the core space.

 Fig.~\ref{fig:gmm} illustrates the distributions of input image pixels ($I$) and Saab outputs ($X$).
 In this example, we plot the distributions of the first, second and third components of $I$ (i.e., the RGB values of the upper-left pixel of all source images) and $X$ (i.e., the Saab transform coefficients).
 The RGB components are almost uniformly distributed in the marginal probability.
 They are highly correlated as shown in the plot of joint distributions.
 In contrast, Saab coefficients are close to the Gaussian distribution and they are nearly uncorrelated.
 While the distributions of one- and two-dimensional components of $X$ are very close to Gaussians, the distribution of higher-dimensional vectors might not be well modeled by one multivariate Gaussian distribution.
 For this reason, we employ a mixture of Gaussians to represent the distribution of the core space.